kestra-io/docs/content/blogs/2024-05-14-political-data.md

 We are very proud to be used in such an important way.
 Political Data has partnered with progressive campaigns, labor unions, and advocacy groups for more than 30 years to help them win on Election Day and we are very proud of their usage at Kestra.

 We can't way to see their progress using Kestra, their software Engineering team is working on new implementations and new integrations and we are looking forward for their advancements!

-And remember!
-Every election is determined by the people who show up!

 Join the [Slack community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.